kamilryszkowski/nsbrain/README.md

 ## Core Components

 ### RAG System
-The bot uses a sophisticated RAG system for knowledge retrieval.
-[Detailed documentation here](utils/rag/README.md).
+The bot uses a RAG system for knowledge retrieval.

 Key features:
 - Document processing and chunking